 But, until now, we had only experienced this for late accounts filing.

 Recent reforms have led Companies House to review all of its current cases.
-As a result, they are now becoming less tolerant of businesses missing the deadline.
+As a result, they are becoming less tolerant of businesses missing the deadline and submitting a late confirmation statement.

 The penalties for filing your accounts or Confirmation Statement late with Companies House can be extremely severe.